Plan to protect Colorado River still isn’t done. Now what?

 Most states aren’t planning to submit recommendations to the Bureau of Reclamation right away and likely will incorporate some aspects of the drought plan in their comments.

 Colorado, New Mexico, Utah and Wyoming historically have not used their full allocations of water.
-The drought plan there seeks to ensure the dam that holds back Lake Powell can generate hydropower.
+The drought plan for those upper basin states is less focused on large-scale, voluntary cuts than ensuring Lake Powell has enough water to generate hydropower at Glen Canyon Dam.

 IS THE WORK DONE ONCE THE DROUGHT PLAN IS APPROVED?